feathersjs/docs/api/hooks-common.md

 and it may be used to more extensively select records.

 - Used as an `after` hook for `find`.
-- SProvides extensive MongoDB-like selection capabilities.
+- Provides extensive MongoDB-like selection capabilities.

 > **ProTip** `sifter` filters the result of a `find` call.
 Therefore more records will be physically read than needed.